Cystic Hygroma: Definition, Genetics and Prognosis

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

 A cystic hygroma is an anomaly of the vascular-lymphatic system formation.
 Failed venous-to-lymphatic connections lead to distended fluid-filled spaces and visualization of septations which may extend along the length of the fetal axis.
 A cystic hygroma can be seen as early as an 11-week ultrasound.
 Later in pregnancy, cysts may be seen on either side of the fetal neck, with a nuchal ligament running between the two structures.
-There is an unfavorable outcome in 78% of cases, with aneuploidy present 50% of the time.
-However, 10-20% resolve in utero, which is more likely in euploid fetuses.
+Aneuploidy is present in 50% of cases.
+There is a high rate of intrauterine fetal demise especially if hydrops is seen.
+However, 10 to 20% may resolve in utero in euploid fetuses.